abishekmuthian/open-payment-host/README.md

 ### Requirements

 1. [Stripe](https://stripe.com/) or [Square](https://squareup.com) account for payment gateway

-2. [Google PaLM AI API](https://developers.generativeai.google/products/palm) key for autocomplete in editor.
-3. [Cloudflare](https://www.cloudflare.com/) account for turnstile captcha.
+2. [Cloudflare](https://www.cloudflare.com/) account for turnstile captcha.

-4. [Mailchimp](https://mailchimp.com/) account for adding subscribers to the list.
+3. [Mailchimp](https://mailchimp.com/) account for adding subscribers to the list.

 Note: Open Payment Host can be tested without fulfilling above requirements, But payments and adding subscribers to the list wouldn't work.